-In preparing syllabi for courses to be offered in AY2022, we have compiled a list of commonly anticipated issues in a Q&A format.
-It is partly made in line with "Sending of Q&A and other information regarding the handling of academic schedules and the use of remote learning (as of May 14th, 2021)" issued by Ministry of Education, Culture, Sports, Science and Technology (MEXT).
+To support the preparation of syllabi for courses to be offered in each institution, we have compiled a list of commonly anticipated issues in a Q&A format.
+This is in line with "Sending of Q&A and other information regarding the handling of academic schedules and the use of remote learning (as of May 14th, 2021)" issued by Ministry of Education, Culture, Sports, Science and Technology (MEXT).